Free Shipping on Orders $19.99 and up*

 Since there are all different types of pets, Neater Pets features an array of slow-feed options.
 Here's a quick peek so you can choose the one that's best for your fur baby.

 This stainless steel bowl is durable, easy to clean, and encourages slow eating with its raised center.
-Plus it's compatible with the Neater Feeder and most elevated pet diners that hold 2-quart bowls.
+Plus it's compatible with the Neater Feeder Deluxe large and Express medium to large size and most elevated pet diners that hold 2-quart bowls.
 It comes in a medium and large size.

 If your pal tends to knock their dish around while eating, but you don't want an elevated feeder, then you need the non-tip slow-feed bowl.
 It features a spill-proof design and non-skid rubber ring.
 It's available in medium or large sizes.